Paulette-24/Credit-Card-Default-Prediction/README.md

 To identify relationships between features and detect multicollinearity.

 ### Boxplots & Countplots
-To visualize patterns in financial behavior by distress outcome.
+To visualize patterns in financial behavior by default outcome.

 ### ROC Curve
 To evaluate model performance and its trade-off between true and false positives.